MarcoBenedictus/SmartPark/README.md

 * **Recharts:** Mainly used for the Analytics Dashboard.
 * **Vite:** To help with development process, simply because it allows real time updates to the Frontend UI without refreshing the page multiple times.

-Overall, PERN (Postgre, Express, React, Node.js) is a good choice for this Project, having the advantage in Strong, Consistent Relational Database, and being able to use the SQL Database inside a Javascript Environment.
+Overall, PERN (Postgre, Express, React, Node.js) is a good choice for this Project, having the advantage in Strong, Consistent Relational Database, and being able to use the SQL Database Query inside a Javascript Environment.

 ## 4. Features Implemented